NikKowPHP/social-brain/a.md

 - [x] Weave the author's personal journey and struggles into the book using "Investigator's Log" entries to make the persona more relatable.
 - [x] Refine the book's market positioning to explicitly target leaders by updating the subtitle, introduction, and adding leader-specific "Conductor's Podium" sections.
 - [x] Add a "Threat vs. Malice" diagnostic tool and frame the "Shield Protocol" as a last resort in Chapter 13 to provide ethical and practical safeguards.
+- [x] Address "Protocol Overload" by explicitly tiering the toolkit, enhancing check-in chapters, and adding a diagnostic flowchart.
       ]]>
     </file>
   </modifications>